kuzulucagri/Handpalm_Detect/README.md

 # Handpalm_Detect
-EqualizeHist, GaussianBlur, Canny algorithm which is we used in that project \n In another side, we used machine learning algorithm from line length algoithm and we assign our datas to excel tables which name is palm_info.xlsx.
+EqualizeHist, GaussianBlur, Canny algorithm which is we used in that project

+In another side, we used machine learning algorithm from line length algoithm and we assign our datas to excel tables which name is palm_info.xlsx.
 We had 4 line lengths in palm_info tables (life_line, head_line,heart_line,fate_line) also we had gender information in there.
 We convert our gender datas m(male) and f(female) to 0 and 1.